Miss Grand Indonesia 2019

 Miss Grand Indonesia 2019 was the second edition of the Miss Grand Indonesia pageant, held on August 29, 2019, at the Balai Sarbini Hall, Setiabudi, South Jakarta.
 Thirty-four contestants, who qualified for the national stage via regional auditions, competed for the title.
 18-year-old Indonesian American freelance model representing East Nusa Tenggara, Sarlin Jones, was announced the winner, while Cindy Yuliani of Bali and Gabriella Hutahaean of North Sumatra were named the first and second runners-up, respectively.

 Sarlin later represented Indonesia at the international parent stage, Miss Grand International 2019, held on October 25 that year in Caracas, Venezuela, but was unplaced.

 Background

 Date and venue

-The pageant preliminary activities happened in two separate sections: firstly in Jakarta from August 19–22, and the last section happened in Labuan Bajo, East Nusa Tenggara, from August 23–26.
+The pageant preliminary activities happened in two separate sections: firstly in Jakarta from August 19–22, and the last section took place in Labuan Bajo, East Nusa Tenggara, from August 23–26.

 Selection of contestants

 The finalists for Miss Grand Indonesia 2019 were determined through either the auditions or provincial preliminary pageants, which were held in Bali and East Java.
-The winners of the mentioned stages then represented the respective provinces in the national level.
+The winners of the mentioned stages then represented the respective provinces at the national level.
 Meanwhile, the representatives of the remaining 32 provinces that lacked licensees were determined through an audition held by the central organizer in Jakarta.
 The qualified contestants were then assigned to represent one of Indonesia's provinces that they were affiliated with.

 The following table is the details of the provincial preliminary pageants of Miss Grand Indonesia 2019.